-We also support science-based wildlife management and Fair Chase hunting according to the laws and regulations of the State of Washington.
+We support science-based wildlife management and Fair Chase hunting according to the laws and regulations of the State of Washington.
 In fact, we have several passionate hunters on our staff.

-As long as hunting opportunity is based on the science of animal population management, is done through Fair Chase ethics, and hunters hunt lawfully and ethically, respecting and responsibly utilizing their harvest, we respect that hunting is an important way some people choose to experience our natural heritage.
+As long as hunting opportunity is based on the science of animal population management, is done through Fair Chase ethics, and hunters hunt lawfully and ethically, responsibly utilizing their harvest, we respect that hunting is an important way people choose to experience our natural heritage.
 We also deeply appreciate that sportsmen and women are among the leading contributors to conservation.

 Those who hunt and those who don’t hunt share much in common.
 Hunters and non-hunters alike enjoy the outdoors, care about local and sustainable food, relish hiking in fields and forests, and want to pass their knowledge on to younger generations.

 News on hunting and conservation

 - October 2021: Hunting for a clear conservation policy from the Washington Department of Fish and Wildlife

 - August 2021: Is it finally time for the backpack tax?, Outside Business Journal

 - March 2021: Who should pay for conservation?, High Country News

 - February 2021: Hound training for cougar tracking highlights wildlife-human challenges

 - November 2020: FATAL DISEASE IN WASHINGTON’S BIGHORN STRONGHOLD: WHY DOES THIS KEEP HAPPENING?, MeatEater